sCrypt-Inc/scryptTS-docs/docs/bitcoin-basics/bsv.md

 OP_FALSE OP_RETURN 734372797074
 ```

-In effect, the opcodes `OP_FALSE OP_RETURN` will make the script unspendable.
+The opcodes `OP_FALSE OP_RETURN` will make the script unspendable.
 After them we can insert arbitrary chunks of data.
 The `734372797074` is actually the string `sCrypt` encoded as an `utf-8` hexadecimal string.

 ```js
 console.log(Buffer.from('sCrypt').toString('hex'))